JBjoernskov/Ifc2Graph/README.md

 The IfcGeometry class extracts the geometry for each IfcSpace entity in the provided IFC-file using [IfcOpenShell](http://ifcopenshell.org/python).
 This geometry is used to instantiate [Trimesh](https://trimsh.org) objects, which are then used to determine the adjacency of rooms.

 #### Input:
 As input a path to a valid IFC-file must be provided.
-Example files is found in the "test_ifc_files" folder.
+Example files are found in the "test_ifc_files" folder.

 <p float="left">
     <img src="https://user-images.githubusercontent.com/74002963/174432556-3e2abdf3-794f-4a54-a24c-0efa45717420.png" width="400">